-The Homeless Network of Yakima County is partnering with Rod’s House, Yakima Neighborhood Health Services, Yakima’s Bethel AME and Englewood Christian Church to open a Young Adult Extreme Winter Weather Shelter to ensure young adults ages 18-24 have a safe, warm place to sleep this winter.
-The shelter is planning to be opened by the end of the month as soon as monitors for the shelter are scheduled and trained.
+The Homeless Network of Yakima County partnered with Rod’s House, Yakima Neighborhood Health Services, Yakima’s Bethel AME and Englewood Christian Church to open a Young Adult Extreme Winter Weather Shelter to ensure young adults ages 18-24 have a safe, warm place to sleep this winter.
+Make sure and see our Community Supporters page to see all those who the project possible.

 Since May of this year, 67 unduplicated individuals 18-24 have been assessed for housing indicating an unmet need in the community.
 To gauge interest in a young adult specific shelter, and to assess need, Rod’s House surveyed the young adult population ages 18-24 - 84% indicated they would be interested in staying at a Young Adult Extreme Winter Weather Shelter.
 The majority of those surveyed were couch surfing or staying outdoors.